Today I have a FREE baby romper pattern to share with you!

 ***Update: winner has been chosen

 Now let’s sew up a romper!

-This pattern is currently available in size 6 mos.
-A full pattern with sizes newborn-4t and a long pants option will be available for sale in the Pattern Shop soon This size will stay here for you to enjoy even after the full pattern is released
+This button-up baby romper pattern is currently available in size 6 mos.
+A full pattern with sizes newborn-4t and a long pants option is available here

-Now that you have your pattern printed, tape it together along the dashed lines and let’s get started!
+Now that you have your baby romper pattern printed, tape it together along the dashed lines and let’s get started!
 Catch the tutorial after the jump

 – 3/4 Yard Fabric

 – Single Fold Bias Tape

 This project has a lot of steps but it really sin’t super time consuming to sew so don’t panic 🙂 Use a 1/4″ seam allowance unless otherwise noted

 1. Add a 1″ strip of interfacing to each front romper piece 1/4″ in from the placket edge.
 Your placket is the portion up at the top.
 Finish the center front seam/bottom edge of the placket with a serger or zig-zag stitch.
 While you have your interfacing out add a piece of interfacing to the front snap placket, 1 back snap placket and 1 collar piece.